ATTENTION: One required counseling meeting deadline for summer is August 26, 2016.

 EOPS Counselor Meeting Requirement

 EOPS students are required to meet with their EOPS counselor three times during each semester (fall/spring).
 Students are also required to meet with EOPS counselor one time during each intersession (winter/summer), if registered.
 This counseling requirement must be met regardless of student’s registration status (i.e. registered in less than 12 units), and student’s academic standing (i.e. probation/dismissal).
-Counselors may request additional visits, if needed.
+Counselors may require additional visits, if needed.

 ONE MEETING PER WEEK POLICY